iOS & Android · Case Study

 Portfolio view with token balances

-PortfolioAll tokens, real-time prices
+PortfolioAll tokens with real-time prices in one feed

 Transaction history